Skip to Content

 How To Make A Waxed Chest Last Longer

 Let’s get to the good stuff.
-Ultimately, the objective is to increase the amount of time in between chest waxes.
+Ultimately, the objective is to increase the amount of time between chest waxes.
 Less pain, and less money – who would say no?

 1. Do it often, then slow down